auth0/docs/articles/best-practices/rules.md

 For optimal performance, prefer to write rules that complete as soon as possible.
 For example, if a rule has three checks to decide if it should run, use the first check to eliminate the majority of cases, followed by the check to eliminate the next largest set of cases, and so on and so forth.
 At the end of each check remember to execute the [callback](#callback-function) function, ideally combined with a (JavaScript) `return` in order to exit the (rule) function.

 ### Minimize API requests
-Calls to APIs, especially calls to 3rd party APIs, can slow down login response time, and can cause rule timeout failures due to call latency - ultimately leading to authentication error situations.
+Calls to APIs, especially calls to third party APIs, can slow down login response time, and can cause rule timeout failures due to call latency - ultimately leading to authentication error situations.
 We recommended keep API requests to a minimum wherever possible within a rule, and to [avoid excessive calls to paid services](#limit-calls-to-paid-services).
-We also recommend you avoid potential security exposure by [limiting what is sent]() to any API - 3rd party or otherwise.
+We also recommend you avoid potential security exposure by [limiting what is sent]() to any API - third party or otherwise.

 ::: panel Best Practice
 The [global](#global-object) object can be used to cache information from API calls, which can subsequently be used across all rules that execute in the pipeline.
 Prefer to use this to store information instead of repeatedly calling an API.